mirandawylie/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 ### T-tests determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 Looking at the t-test that compares all manufacturing lots against mean PSI of the population, the p-value is 0.06028 Individually, Lot 1 has a p-value of 1 and Lot 2 has a p-value of 0.6072.
 Both lots are close to the 0.05 limit, but still above.
+In other words, Lot 1 and Lot 2 PSI values are not statistically different from the population mean.

-Lot 3 has a p-value of 0.04168 which is below the significance level.
+However, Lot 3 has a p-value of 0.04168 which is below the significance level.
+Therefore, Lot 3 mean suspension coil PSI is statistically different from the population mean

 ![t_test_all.png](images/t_test_all.png)
 ![t_test_lot1.png](images/t_test_lot1.png)
 ![t_test_lot2.png](images/t_test_lot2.png)
 ![t_test_lot3.png](images/t_test_lot3.png)

+## Study Design: MechaCar vs Competition
+### A statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+* What metric or metrics are you going to test?
+* What is the null hypothesis or alternative hypothesis?
+* What statistical test would you use to test the hypothesis?
+And why?
+* What data is needed to run the statistical test?